bardatt1/ArdaJacaQuietaRepo/README.md

 ### Medical History and Documentation
 - **Description**: Enables users to document and retrieve a patient’s medical history and associated documents.
   - **Medical History Input**: Add and update a patient’s medical history, including diagnoses, treatments, medications, and allergies.
-  - **Document Upload**: Upload and store medical documents such as lab results, X-rays, and prescriptions.
   - **Chronological Organization**: Organize medical history entries chronologically for easy reference.
   - **Summary Report**: Create a summary report of a patient’s medical history for quick review.